ALEJANDRO-hub-art/Excel-Portfolio/README.md

 highest concentration of people and vehicles  which would account for the longer delays.
 Conclusion: This is accurate to what I would have hypothesized.

-**3. Is there a correlation between specific days of the week and the frequency of breakdowns or delays?** DONE
+**3. Is there a correlation between specific days of the week and the frequency of breakdowns or delays?**

 Graph used: Line Charts
 Based on the Pivot Tables and the Pivot Charts for this question our findings were the following: